BlaqueDevs/se-assignment-day-4-software-project-management-Pheonixai/README.md

 2. More predictable of its result
 Disadvantages include : Its dofficult to accomodate changes and testing occurs very late in the process
 ## 4. In what types of projects might Agile be more beneficial than Waterfall, and vice versa?
 Can you provide examples of each?
+Answer: Agile method will be more beneficial than waterfall in projects that are dynamic and requires constant interation and customer centric projects e.g an e-commerce platform

+Waterfall will be more beneficial in strict projects that require rigidity in its implementation such as government contracts.
 ## 5. What are some methods for ensuring quality assurance throughout a software project?
 Why is it important to maintain high standards?
+Method: 1.
+Quality assurance - focuses on preventing possible defects
+2. Quality control - focuses on identifying defects
+It is important because it ensures the project meets clients standards and ensures customer satisfaction.
 ## 6. How does defining the project scope contribute to successful project planning?
 What is a Work Breakdown Structure (WBS), and why is it useful?
 ## 7. What are the benefits of developing a detailed project schedule, and how can Gantt charts assist in this process?
 ## 8. What are the core issues that your software aims to address?
 Why are these problems significant to your target audience?